00Hackgen/Tech-Quests/README.md

 [![first-timers-only Friendly](https://img.shields.io/badge/first--timers--only-friendly-blue.svg)](http://www.firsttimersonly.com/)
 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

+**Organization Scope:**
-Welcome to the AIEN Talents, a platform that bridges the gap between talented software students and the opportunity to be absorbed by a leading software company.
-Our mission is to provide a dynamic and inclusive environment where students can showcase their skills, connect with industry professionals, and unlock exciting career opportunities.
+AIEN Talents is a dynamic and inclusive platform that bridges the gap between talented students with a passion for coding, problem-solving, and innovation, across various domains, and leading companies seeking exceptional talent.
+We strive to create an environment that goes beyond software development, encompassing a wide range of skills such as design, data analysis, business strategy, communication, and more.
+Our goal is to provide students with the opportunity to showcase their diverse talents, connect with industry professionals, and unlock exciting career prospects.

-Talents is designed specifically for software students who possess a passion for coding, problem-solving, and innovation.
-Whether you're an undergraduate or a graduate student, this hackathon offers you a chance to demonstrate your talent and potential to some of the brightest minds in the industry.
+**Hackathon Goals:**
+1. **Inclusivity:** Our hackathons aim to be inclusive and welcoming to students with a broad range of skills and expertise.
+Whether you're a software engineer, designer, data scientist, business analyst, or any other talent, this hackathon is a platform for you to shine.

+2. **Skill Demonstration:** Tech Quest' hackathons offer participants the chance to demonstrate their skills beyond just coding.
+Students can showcase their problem-solving abilities, creativity, critical thinking, teamwork, and domain-specific knowledge.

+3. **Industry Connection:** We believe in providing valuable networking opportunities for students.
+Our hackathons will connect participants with industry professionals, mentors, and recruiters from leading companies, fostering meaningful relationships.

+4. **Career Opportunities:** The ultimate goal is to unlock exciting career opportunities for students.
+Through this platform, participants will have a chance to impress potential employers and open doors to internships or full-time positions in leading software and non-software companies.

+5. **Learning and Growth:** AIEN Talents' hackathons will not only be about competition but also about learning and personal growth.
+We encourage participants to learn from each other, collaborate, and gain new insights from industry experts.

+6. **Cross-Disciplinary Collaboration:** We promote collaboration between students from different backgrounds and disciplines.
+Diverse teams often lead to innovative solutions and novel approaches to problem-solving.

+7. **Real-World Challenges:** The hackathons will be designed around real-world challenges faced by industries today.
+This ensures that the solutions presented by participants are relevant and impactful.

+8. **Community Building:** AIEN Talents aims to build a strong community of talented individuals who can support and inspire each other on their professional journeys.

+9. **Personal Development:** Besides technical skills, participants will have opportunities to enhance their communication, presentation, and project management abilities, which are valuable in any career path.

+10. **Fun and Creativity:** While hackathons are intense, we want participants to enjoy the process and let their creativity flow.
+We encourage a fun and supportive atmosphere for everyone involved.

+With this expanded scope and set of goals, AIEN Talents' hackathons can attract a diverse pool of talented students, nurture their skills, and open doors to exciting career paths beyond software development.

 ## Talent Sandbox - Incoming Hackathons